-Matthew J. Missad (59) is Chief Executive Officer of our Company, a position to which he was appointed on July 13, 2011.
-From 1996 to 2011, he was Executive Vice President, General Counsel, and Secretary, in addition to serving on the boards of subsidiary entities, including international partnerships.
+Matthew J. Missad (60) is the Chief Executive Officer of our Company, a position he has held since July 13, 2011.
+From 1996 to 2011, he was Executive Vice President, General Counsel and Secretary, in addition to serving on the boards of subsidiary entities, including international partnerships.
 Mr. Missad has been on the board of Independent Bank Corporation since October 2014 and serves on its Compensation Committee.